mrbaz1997/mrbaz1997.github.io/README.md

 👀 I’m interested in Game design and development

-🌱 I’m currently working in Medrick Games company as unity developer and I'm trying hard to learn more and more
+🌱 I’m currently working on my own projects and some part-time freelance projects and I'm trying hard to learn more and more

 💞️ I'm looking for cooperation in game development projects at different levels